 Social media can be great for creating awareness of yourself — in positive ways or negative, depending on what you’re posting — but like cold-calling or referrals, it’s just one method.

 Was it a direct mailing we sent them with a promotional gift enclosed?
-Was it a referral from a friends or colleague?
-Was it a cold-call?
+Was it a referral from a friend or colleague?
+Was it a cold call?
 Or was it a drunken 2 am tweet?

 Needless to say, your first contact with a prospect can make all the difference in the world!

 Everything you put out into the market has the ability to create a first impression with a new prospect.
 So ask yourself this:

 1. Am I putting out high-quality content that positions me well with people?
 Is it interesting enough that they might want to continue to hear what I have to say?